KashifAliLashari/uni-recommender/README.md

 *   **Detailed University Cards**: Each recommendation includes:
     *   An overall match score, visualized with a custom gradient progress ring.
     *   Key details: global ranking, tuition fees, and acceptance rate.
-    *   An expandable "Why this match?" section with a detailed breakdown of the scoring.
+    *   An expandable "Why this match?" section with a detailed scoring breakdown.
-*   **Responsive Design**: A beautiful and intuitive UI that works seamlessly on both desktop and mobile devices.
+*   **Responsive Design**: A beautiful and intuitive UI that works seamlessly on desktop and mobile devices.
 *   **Modern Tech Stack**: Built with React, FastAPI, and Tailwind CSS for a high-performance, scalable solution.

 ---